sashinpivotal/spring-boot2-student-notes/README.md

 1. You can also manage your applications from PWS App Manager UI by going to [https://console.run.pivotal.io/](https://console.run.pivotal.io/)

+1. If you enable Actuator in your Spring Boot application, you can visualize and manage your Actuator endpoints in App Manager.
+   See [Using Spring Boot Actuators with Apps Manager](https://docs.pivotal.io/pivotalcf/2-5/console/using-actuators.html) for more information.

 ### OAuth in action

 1. Observe that every request has `Authorization` request header set with [PRIVATE DATA HIDDEN], which represents access token